Pettengill Hall, Room 361

-Broadly speaking, Prof. Boucher is a social psychologist and studies self-regulation; that is, how we adapt and modify ourselves in response to both environmental demands and internal factors like our physical state and mood.
+Broadly speaking, I am a social psychologist and study self-regulation; that is, how we adapt and modify ourselves in response to both environmental demands and internal factors like our physical state and mood.
 A central question I have been answering in the past several years is how do people respond to threatening self-relevant information?
 We have all experienced poor evaluations, break-ups, health scares, and so on, but how do we deal with these setbacks?
 Humans have a drive to perceive the world and themselves as meaningful and comprehensible, and events such as these can make one question what the meaning of life is all about.
-One strategy is to buttress the self by expressing confidence or certitude in something that has nothing to do with the original threat; that way, a sense of meaning can be restored.
-For example, participants who thought about their death became more certain about their own personalities (Boucher, 2011, Study 2).
-This is a relatively new line of research and there are many exciting directions Prof. Boucher would like to pursue.
+One strategy is to buttress the self by expressing confidence or certainty in something that has nothing to do with the original threat; that way, a sense of meaning can be restored.
+For example, participants who thought about being uncertain showed more loyalty to an important group (Boucher, Bloch, & Pelletier, 2016).
+This is a relatively new line of research and there are many exciting directions I would like to pursue.

-More generally, Prof. Boucher is interested in the interface of research on positive psychology and meaning in life.
+I am also interested in the interface of research on positive psychology and meaning in life.
 How does the experience of meaning in life contribute to subjective well-being?
 How do we come to see our lives as meaningful?
 What psychological interventions can increase a sense of meaning and/or well-being, and why do they work?
-This is a hot area in social psychology and Prof. Boucher is eager to explore these topics.
+This is another hot area in social psychology and I am eager to explore these topics.

-Finally, Prof. Boucher has long been interested in cultural influences on self-concept, self-esteem, and self-regulation.
+Finally, I have long been interested in cultural influences on self-concept, self-esteem, and self-regulation.
 For example, members of East Asian cultures tend to describe themselves less consistently, and less positively, than European-Americans (e.g., Boucher, Peng, Shi, & Wang, 2009).
 Also, they seem to have less of a need to feel unique than European-Americans (Boucher & Maslach, 2009).
-While she is not actively pursuing any cross-cultural projects, students are welcome to discuss their ideas with her; for example, a recent thesis project examined cultural differences in the belief in emotional residue (i.e., the idea that emotions experienced in a physical space linger there and can potentially affect a new person entering that space).
+While I am not actively pursuing any cross-cultural projects, students are welcome to discuss their ideas with me; for example, a recent thesis project examined cultural differences in the belief in emotional residue (i.e., the idea that emotions experienced in a physical space linger there and can potentially affect a new person entering that space; Boucher & Vile, 2014).

 - PSYC 101 Principles of Psychology